davi-sala/beautiful-jekyll/index.md

 My BsC of Computer Engineering was completed in 2015 at the State University of Rio Grande do Sul ([UERGS](www.uergs.edu.br/)).
-During undergraduation I participated on several projects conducted within the university, all of them using Machine Learning and Image Processing, where my passion began.
+During undergraduation I participated on several projects conducted within the university, all of them using Machine Learning and Image Processing, that's where my passion into ML and CV began.